AnDB-Master-MSEinAI-Resource/railway-delay/README.md

 3. Run cells sequentially from top to bottom
 4. Results will be saved in `results/` directory

+## 📄 Analytical Report

+- A consolidated analytical report summarizing data preparation, EDA, feature engineering, and model evaluation has been added to `reports/railway_delay_analysis_report.md`.

 ## 🧾 Daily Activity Reports

 - Run the report generator to create a per-day summary of experiments and metrics saved under `models/metrics_log.csv`: